-TO: The Honorable City Clerk of The undersigned, duly qualified electors of the City of , Arkansas, each signer hereof residing at the address set opposite h is or her signature, hereby request that the name be placed on the ballot as a candidate for election to the Position of Mayor of said City of at the election to be held in such City on the day of, 20 We further state that we know said person to be a qualified elect or of said City and a person of good moral character and qualified in our judgment for the duties of such office.
-Each of us for himself or herself says: I have personally signed this petition; I am a registered voter of the State of Arkansas and the designated city to be represented.
-My printed name, date e of birth, residence, city or town of residence, and date of signing are correctly writte n after my signature.
+TO: The Honorable City Clerk of The undersigned, duly qualified electors of the City of , Arkansas, each signer hereof residing at the address set opposite his or her signature, hereby request that the name be placed on the ballot as a candidate for election to the Position of Mayor of said City of at the election to be held in such City on the day of, 20 We further state that we know said person to be a qualified elector of said City and a person of good moral character and qualified in our judgment for the duties of such office.
+Each of us for himself or herself says: I hav e personally signed this petition; I am a registered voter of the State of Arkansas and the designated city to be represented.
+My printed name, date of the pirth, residence, city or town of residence, and date of signing are correctly written after my signature.